Collegiate wrestling: Period format

-If no wrestler has won by the end of the two tiebreaker periods, a second overtime round starts with a one-minute, sudden victory period, and then two 30-second tiebreaker periods for each wrestler.
+If no wrestler has won by the end of the two tiebreaker periods, a second overtime round starts with a two-minute, sudden victory period, and then two 30-second tiebreaker periods for each wrestler.
 The wrestler who did not have the choice of position in the previous overtime round's first tiebreaker period now has the choice of position in this overtime round's first tiebreaker period.
 If the score remains tied after the end of the second overtime round, the wrestler who has one second or more of net time advantage from the two rounds of tiebreaker periods will be declared the winner.